llnyuyn11-lab/HY-Motion-Latent-ShapeKey-Animation-Rig/README.md

 In plain language, this tool makes the AI animation output more controllable by changing and mixing the motion intensity with the slider, inspired by Blender's Shape Key.

+---

+## Author

+**Ryan Lin**
+Creator & Developer
+(Concept, system design, implementation, UI/UX, Blender integration)
+> This project was independently designed and implemented as a solo research and tooling effort.

+---

 (A) How to run the UI
 Example (Windows):